Just Maath Maathalli: Plot

 On the flight- Adi is shocked and wonders why he rejected her proposal.
 Siddharth narrates another incident which changed him to not get emotionally involved with girls.

 Flashback 3 years ago- Divya (Keerthi Gowda), a big fan of Siddharth proposes her love to him.
 He does not understand the seriousness of her craze for him and accepts her proposal just to hang around with her.
-Once at a mall along with Siddharth's band, he gets called on work.
+Once at a mall along with Siddharth's band, he gets called to work.
 He informs Divya to go home as he has work to attend.
 Divya insists on going with him reasoning that since she is his girlfriend she should know about his work.
 Siddharth realizes that she had taken the relationship very seriously and admonishes her explaining that he did not want to get into a real relationship with her.
 He leaves her and goes away.
 She is lovelorn and commits suicide that night.
 Siddharth is depressed on realizing that he was the reason for her suicide decides never to get involved with girls.

-Tanu's story- Siddharth narrates his Tanu experience to a friend who advises him get her as he loves her.
-He goes back to her house only to find that she has left to Singapore.
+Tanu's story- Siddharth narrates his Tanu experience to a friend who advises him to get her as he loves her.
+He goes back to her house only to find that she has left for Singapore.

 And on this plane to Singapore he meets Adi.
 On reaching Singapore, Adi invites him home.
 Siddharth accepts the invitation and sets out to find Tanu.
 Meanwhile, Adi is getting married and invites Siddharth to his wedding.
 At the wedding Siddharth is shocked to see the bride, Tanu.
 Without another word, he leaves the wedding hall to the airport.
 On his way to the airport, he calls Adi to inform him that he has found his Tanu.
 But he requests Adi not to use his story and suggests he forget it.
 Adi agrees.